lady0byte/lady0byte.github.io/index.md

-## Lady0byte's Checklist of 101 Concepts
+## Lady0byte's Checklists: Domains and DNS

 All of this information is freely available by Google searches.